frederickluser/ecic/README.md

 ### Bootstrap
 I calculate standard errors by bootstrap.
 I resample with replacement the entire dataset and estimate $Y(1)$ and $Y(0)$ `nRep` times (default `nReps = 1`).
 Bootstrap can either be computed through replacement over the entire dataset (with `boot = "normal"`) or you can weight by cohort sizes (with `boot = "weighted"`) if you worry, for example, about small cohorts.
-This part can be parallelized by setting `nCores > 1`, speedinging up the computation at the cost of additional overhead to load the cores.
+This part can be parallelized by setting `nCores > 1`, speeding up the computation at the cost of additional overhead to load the cores.

 `progress_bar` prints the progress of the bootstrapping by default.
 Alternatively, the option `progress_bar = "cli"` also shows estimated running time, but requires the `cli` package to be installed.